gaborbernat/bernat-tech/content/posts/growing-pain/index.md

 ## Conclusion

 Packaging is hard.
-Improving a packaging system without any breakage where users can write and run arbitrary code during the packaging in their free time is probably impossible.
-With PEP-518, though now build dependencies are explicit and build environments easy to create.
-With PEP-517, we can start moving into a more declarative packaging namespace that allows less space for users to make mistakes and provide better messages when things inevitably go wrong.
-Granted, as we go through these changes, some packages might break, and we might disallow some practices that worked until now.
-We (PyPa maintainers) don't do it in bad faith, so when errors do pop up please do fill in a detailed error report with what went wrong, how you tried to use it, and what is your use case.
+Improving a packaging system without breakage where users can write and run arbitrary code during the packaging in their free time is near impossible.
+With PEP-518, build dependencies are explicit and build environments easy to create.
+With PEP-517, we can start moving into a more declarative packaging namespace that allows less space for users to make mistakes and provides better messages when things go wrong.
+As we go through these changes, some packages might break, and we might disallow some practices that worked until now.
+We (PyPa maintainers) don't do it in bad faith, so when errors pop up please fill in a detailed error report with what went wrong, how you tried to use it, and what your use case is.

-We're trying to improve the packaging ecosystem genuinely.
-As such, we've created the [integration-test](https://github.com/pypa/integration-test) repository, as an effort to ensure that in the future, we can catch at least some of these edge cases before they land on your machine.
+We're trying to improve the packaging ecosystem.
+We've created the [integration-test](https://github.com/pypa/integration-test) repository, as an effort to ensure that in the future, we can catch at least some of these edge cases before they land on your machine.
 If you have any suggestion or requirements for any part of the packaging feel free to start a discussion on the